Global chatbot market to reach $1.35B by the year 2025

 - Progressive growth in NLP

-AI-driven chatbots are outperforming the rule-based ones, especially in offering a personal touch and bringing in high-user engagement.
+AI-powered chatbots are outperforming the rule-based ones, especially in offering a personal touch and bringing in high-user engagement.

 The global chatbot market depicts the presence of a highly competitive vendor landscape, says Transparency Market Research on the basis of their newly published report.